hasura/learn-graphql/tutorials/backend/hasura-v3/tutorial-site/content/metadata/2-add-a-datasource.md

 ## Create the HasuraHubDataConnector kind

-Open your `metadata.hml` file and start typing `HasuraHubDataConnector`.
-Hit Enter and the [VS Code extension](https://marketplace.visualstudio.com/items?itemName=HasuraHQ.hasura) will automatically populate the rest of the template for you: Open your `metadata.hml`, head to the bottom of the file file, add `---` and start typing `HasuraHubDataConnector` on a new line.
+Inside the `/subgraphs/default/dataconnectors` directory, create a new file called `app.hml`.
+This directory will contain the configuration for your data source.
+We'll use this file to connect to a PostgreSQL database.

+Then, start typing `HasuraHubDataConnector` on a new line.
 Hit `Enter` and the extension will automatically populate the rest of the template for you:

 ```yaml
 kind: HasuraHubDataConnector